-and, if successful, will confirm this with an HCI Complete Command.
-Note that two of the parameters sent by the Host - Packing and RTN (the number of retransmissions), are only recommendations.
+Each time the command is issued, the Controller should attempt to calculate a schedule for all of the CISes in the CIG, which meets the requirements specified by the HCI parameters, and, if successful, will confirm this with an HCI Complete Command.
+Note that two of the parameters sent by the Host using the HCI command - Packing and RTN (the number of retransmissions), are only recommendations.
 The Controller should try to accommodate them when working out the schedule, but can ignore them, or attempt a best-case schedule that is guided by them.
 The Link Layer parameters of Burst Number, Flush Timeout and NSE are determined by the Controller's scheduling algorithm and cannot be explicitly set by a higher layer specification.
-Some of the profile specifications provide recommendations that suggest optimal settings for specific use cases, but it is up to a specific chip implementation as to whether these are accessible by an application, or are part of a scheduler's choice.
+Some of the profile specifications provide recommendations that suggest optimal settings for specific use cases, but it is up to a specific chip implementation as to whether these are accessible by an application, or determined solely by the scheduler.